intel-analytics/BigDL-2.x/docs/docs/Orca/data.md

 * The `file_path` could be a csv/json file, list of multiple csv/json file paths, a directory containing csv/json files.
 Supported file systems are local file system,` hdfs`, and `s3`.
 * `**kwargs` is read_csv/read_json options supported by pandas.

-After calling these APIs, you would get a XShards of Pandas DataFrame.
+After calling these APIs, you would get a XShards of Pandas DataFrame on Spark.

 #### **Partition by Pandas DataFrame columns**
-You can re-partition SparkXShards of Pandas DataFrame with specified columns.
+You can re-partition XShards of Pandas DataFrame with specified columns.
 ```
 partition_by(cols, num_partitions=None)
 ```
 * `cols`: DataFrame columns to partition by.
 * `num_partitions`: target number of partitions.
-If not specified, the new SparkXShards would keep the current partition number.
+If not specified, the new XShards would keep the current partition number.

-This method return a new SparkXShards partitioned using the specified columns.
+This method return a new XShards partitioned using the specified columns.

 #### **Get unique element list of XShards of Pandas Series**

-You can get a unique list of elements of this SparkXShards.
+You can get a unique list of elements of this XShards.
 This is useful when you want to count/get unique set of some column in the XShards of Pandas DataFrame.
 ```
 unique()
 ```
-This method return a unique list of elements of the SparkXShards of Pandas Series.
+This method return a unique list of elements of the XShards of Pandas Series.

 ### **XShards with Numpy**

-#### **Load local numpy data to SparkXShards**
+#### **Load local numpy data to XShards**

-You can partition local in memory data and form a SparkXShards.
+You can partition local in memory data and form an XShards on Spark.
 ```
 zoo.orca.data.XShards.partition(data)
 ```
 * `data`: The local data can be numpy.ndarray, a tuple, list, dict of numpy.ndarray, or a nested structure made of tuple, list, dict with ndarray as the leaf value.

-This method returns a SparkXShards which dispatch local data in parallel on Spark.
+This method returns a XShards which dispatch local data in parallel on Spark.